Analysis & Research

 By pursuing the measurement of organizational value (improvements in the efficiency of care delivery such as time-savings and redirected resources) and clinical value (patients undergo fewer unnecessary tests, patients have improved access to care), patients ultimately benefit from higher quality, better informed clinical decision-making.

 Locally, the cSWO Program uses a research-based approach to identify areas of clinical best practice that are affected by the use of the EHR, and works collaboratively with clinicians to understand the value of the EHR.
 This research does not include the use of any personal health information.
-The Benefits Realization approach is formally integrated with change management and adoption.
+The Analysis & Research approach is formally integrated with change management and adoption.
 It builds on existing relationships with health service providers (HSPs) and is intended to identify and measure organizational and clinical benefits at both the individual HSP and broader HSP-sector and cross-sector levels.
 It includes:

 - adoption/usage metrics